IBM-OSS-Support/Continue.dev-Granite-manual-test-cases/tab-autocomplete/granite3.3-8b/README.md

 # Granite-3.3:8B — Code Completion Evaluation
 # Comparison of Hole Filler Template vs. Fill In the Middle Template

+** Models used for the analysis: Granite3.3:8b-instruct, Granite3.2:8b-instruct**

 ---

 ## 📒 **Appendix: Prompt Design (for Reference)**